Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌱 Project Overview

-Bee Friendly Gardening is a modern, eco-focused website created to showcase sustainable gardening and maintenance services.
-It reflects the brand’s expertise through engaging visuals, clear content, and intuitive navigation.
+Bee Friendly Gardening is a modern, eco-conscious website designed to highlight sustainable gardening and maintenance services.
+It showcases the brand’s expertise with engaging visuals, clear messaging, and user-friendly navigation.

 ### ✨ Core Features
 - Fully responsive and optimized WordPress website